ILLIXR/ILLIXR/CONTRIBUTING.md

             (from feature branches not shown) after feature branch `issue-123-fixing-bug` was forked from `master`.

-        To checkpoint the `issue-123-fixing-bug` while it is checked out:
+        To checkpoint the `issue-123-fixing-bug` branch while it is checked out:

         <!--- language: lang-none -->